 Whether it stems from medical malpractice or an auto accident, negligence can unfortunately result in death.
 In most personal injury lawsuits, the plaintiff filing the lawsuit is the one that suffered some sort of physical injury.
 They are suing because they desire compensation for the injuries they sustained, and the costs associated with those injuries.

 When the plaintiff dies, although they have sustained harm from another’s negligence, they are obviously not around to sue that party.
 A wrongful death claim allows those who were affected by that person’s death to sue the person responsible.
-However, there are two separate types of claims involving deaths: Wrongful Death Claim and Survival Action.
+However, there are two separate types of claims involving deaths: Wrongful Death Claims and Survival Actions.